Treatment for Vestibular Dysfunction

 Neuro-Optometric Rehabilitation for Vestibular Dysfunction

 After reviewing any relevant medical documentation from your neurologist, occupational therapist, physiotherapist, etc, Dr. Wylie will then perform a Neuro-Visual Assessment to identify and correct the underlying cause(s) of the disorder.
-Advanced Eyecare & Therapies will then craft a personalized treatment plan for your recovery.
+The Advanced Eyecare & Therapies will then craft a personalized treatment plan for your recovery.

 Vestibular Rehabilitation Therapy (VRT)